datagnss/datagnss.github.io/d303-docs/specifications.md

 *[2] GPS L1/GLO L1OF/GAL E1 or GPS L1/BDS B1/GAL E1*

-*[3] Depend on SVs number and PDOP, test in the condition of GPS and BDS, the total SVs is more than 18*
+*[3] Depends on SVs number and PDOP, test in the condition of GPS and BDS, the total SVs is more than 18*